livecoders/issues-twitch-url-checker/README.md

 # Add label for Application Issues javascript action

 This action adds an `affiliate` or `partner` label to any issues with the `application` label.
-The issue has to have a valid Twitch Channel URL to work
+The issue has to have a valid Twitch Channel URL to work.
+If the Twitch channel is neither of these statuses, a friendly comment is added and the issue is closed.

 ## Inputs
 repo-token - See usage for what you need in your workflow